DreasL02/NeuralNetworkAccelerator/README.md

 ### Memory

-The memory is divided into four different parts
+The memory is divided into five different parts

 ### Accumulator